aandiron/aandiron.github.io/about.md

----
-layout: post
-title: About
----

 Alan Moore once said "Art is, like magic, the science of manipulating symbols, words or images, to achieve changes in consciousness...
 Indeed to cast a spell is simply to spell, to manipulate words, to change people's consciousness, and this is why I believe that an artist or writer is the closest thing in the contemporary world to a shaman."

-I'm just trying to successfully execute some magic.
+I'm just trying to successfully execute some magic by conjuring up some weird erotic stories.

 But tapping into the shamanistic aspects of writing is extremely challenging.
 I can't say I love every one of these stories.
 Nor that they come close to magic.
 Most, I think, are essentially attempts to cast spells that have misfired.
 Still, each story that reaches completion has some stuff in it that expresses something a little magical, like a spell that went poof instead of doing what it was supposed to.